-Prerequisite: To be considered for enrollment in Enriched Chemistry, students must have amid-year average of 90 in their math/science courses.
+Prerequisite: To be considered for enrollment in Enriched Chemistry, students must have a mid-year average of 90 in their math/science courses.

 This course is designed for students with a high interest in science and a wish to pursue science at a collegiate level.
-This course will cover the required syllabus for Regents Chemistry and prepare students for the SAT II test in Chemistry.
+This course will cover the required syllabus for Regents Chemistry and provide a deeper analysis of the topics.
 Upon meeting the requirements for this course, students will take the New York State Regents Examination in Chemistry.